Lt1Gt0/Gif2Ascii/README.md

   - [ ] Dump gif information to seperate file for viewing (maybe)
   - [ ] Image scaling (fit size of terminal window as best as possible if needed)
   - [ ] Change display method to a web browser (could be set as a flag passed in upon unning the program)
-  - [X] Display ascii characters with color attributes in the terminal window

   __LOW PRIORITY__
   - [ ] Possible support for different unicode characters (could be set as a flag passed in upon running the program)